Measles is caused by a virus.

 A doctor's evaluation

-The diagnosis of measles is based on the typical symptoms, Koplik spots, and characteristic rash.
+The diagnosis of measles is based on the typical cold-like symptoms, Koplik spots, and characteristic rash.

 Blood tests to identify the virus are done mainly to document cases for public health purposes so that health officials can try to contain outbreaks and limit further spread.